Alexlamp/final_project_group1/README.md

 Created unsupervised Machine Learning algorithm that classifies airlines into 2 groups and plots dependence of passanger count vs. airline costs
 * Integrated ML algorithm with data base

+We divide the airline flights into clusters to be later used as a score.
+By summing the scores it is then possible to rank and classify the airlines.
+In the original data set, each flight data point represents the summary of flights that occurred within one month, between 2005 and 2018.
+Each airline has a set of flight datapoints from 2005 to 2018.
+We classify the monthly performance of each airline and take the mean of airline performance This allows us to group and rank the airlines.

+In the experiment the data was divided into 3 Pricipal Components to improve data visualization and grouping.
+We find that with 3 primary components the optimal number of classes is 4.
+The correlation matrix showed a positive correlation between the number of passengers, carried weight and the airline class.
+The more passengers an airline has, the more revenue generated which ultimately leads to higher score.
+We observe a negative correlation between airline fleet costs and the class.
+This allows us to directly interpret the class as a score, or rank of the airline.

 Logistic Regression is a statistical method for predicting binary outcomes from data.
 An Example of this are “yes” vs “no”.
 These are categories that translate to probability of being a 0 or a 1.
 We calculate the logistic regression by adding an activation function as the final step to our linear model.
 This converts the linear regression output to a probability.